delradie/AzureManagement/README.md

 This code uses Azure Active Direcory App registration to get a bearer token that can then be used when accessing the management services

-More extenside documentation will be provided shortly, but in the meantime if you have any questions ping me on twitter [@delradie](https://twitter.com/delradie) or via http://delradiesdev.blogspot.co.uk/
+More extensive documentation will be provided shortly, but in the meantime if you have any questions ping me on twitter [@delradie](https://twitter.com/delradie) or via http://delradiesdev.blogspot.co.uk/